begin with a free consultation (949) 870-3800

 California Statute of Limitations for Filing a Brain Injury Claim in Orange County

 Prompt action after a brain injury is very important.
-Under California law, including the California Code of Civil Procedure § 335.1, a personal injury lawsuit must usually be filed within two years of the date of the injury.
+Under California law, including the California Code of Civil Procedure § 335.1, a personal injury claim must usually be filed within two years of the date of the injury.

 Greg Bentley & Keith More, Brain Injury Lawyer

-Read more of our Google reviews.
+Google reviews.

-Bentley & More LLP – Orange County Office
+Bentley & More LLP Office

 Phone: (949) 870-3800